-The example applications run both on JBoss AS and Tomcat with no additional configuration.
-The following sections will explain the procedure in both cases.
-Note that all the examples are built and run from the Ant build.xml, so you'll need a recent version of Ant installed before you get started.
+The example applications run on JBoss AS 7.1.1 with no additional configuration.
+The following sections will explain the procedure.
+Note that all the examples are built and run from the Maven pom.xml, so you'll need at least version 3.x of Maven installed before you get started.
+At the time of writing this text recent version of Maven was 3.0.4.